Starting Over: Overcoming the Cycle of Domestic Violence

 “I’m not doing this just for myself — I’m doing it for my siblings too.”

-Ashley left New Hope at the end of the year, with a full-time job and high hopes for her future.
+Ashley left the shelter at the end of the year, with a full-time job and high hopes for her future.
 Her case manager still keeps in contact and admires her perseverance.

 Recently, Ashley shared that her younger siblings and the young women in her community told her “she was becoming their role model.”
 She